TAG

 Worship at St John's

 We’d love to have you join us as we gather together whether you are a regular member or not been for some time, whether you can join us often or only occasionally.
-As a community we gather throughout the week.
-‘The Gathering – Sunday at St John’s‘ holds worship in classic and contemporary styles, Daily Prayer (Mon – Thurs) a chance to start the day in prayer, and a mid-week gathering.
+As a community we gather throughout the week: ‘The Gathering – Sunday at St John’s‘ offers worship in a range of styles, classic and contemporary, throughout the month; Daily Prayer (Mon – Thurs) a chance to start the day in prayer; and a mid-week gathering.

 Worship & Prayer happening soon